Am0rphous/Awesome/SysAdmin.md

 - [AdGuard](https://github.com/AdguardTeam/AdguardHome) - Network-wide ads & trackers blocking DNS server.

 ### Bash
 - [Awesome Bash](https://github.com/awesome-lists/awesome-bash) -  A curated list of delightful Bash scripts and resources.
+- [Debugging Bash Scripts](https://linuxconfig.org/how-to-debug-bash-scripts) - Usage of traditional techniques, xtrace, trap and other options.
 - [Oh My Bash](https://github.com/ohmybash/oh-my-bash) - A delightful community-driven framework for managing your bash configuration, and an auto-update tool so that makes it easy to keep up with the latest updates from the community. [ohmybash.github.io](https://ohmybash.github.io/)

 ## Backup